Reddjoseph/IMS_STI-NLP/README.md

 - Added User Role Displays (When logged in)
 - Role (User) cannot access inventory but can submit reports
 - Role (Admin/Maintenance can access inventory)

+## PATCH 4.0
+- Converted the entire project to a single page file using SSI
+- Deleted the entire Inventory system temporarily for revision